harrypapa2002/ECE-NTUA-Advanced-DB-Term-Project/README.md

   - Implementation of analysis using Spark (DataFrame and/or SQL APIs).
   - Performance results and visualizations.
 - `results/`: Outputs of the analyses, saved in CSV format.
+- `report/`: The comprehensive report detailing the methodology, experiments, and observations for the project.

+---